 '''

 Session session;

 session.getUuid(); // Unique identifier; functions as a temporary password.
 D0 NOT

+SHARE IT.

-→ SHARE IT. session.getTimeToIdle(); // Number of milliseconds which the user can idle without session.getStarted(); // Start of session session.getClosed(); // if != null, then session is closed '''
+session.getTimeToIdle(); // Number of milliseconds which the user can idle without

+session timeout

+session.getTimeToLive(); // Total number of milliseconds for which the session can live

+session.getStarted(); // Start of session

+session.getClosed(); // if != null, then session is closed

+'''